13 Military Housing Do's and Don'ts

 8) DON’T leave the base without your military ID!

-You’ll find it hard to get back onto a gated installation without it, resident or no. (Trust me on this one.)
+You’ll find it hard to get back onto a gated installation without it, resident or not.
+(Trust me on this one.)

-9) DON’T speed or use your cell phone while driving on base.
+9) DON’T speed or break other rules like texting on your cell phone while driving on base.

 Too many infractions and you could end up losing your base driving privileges.